Complexity economics: Contemporary trends in economics

 Complexity economics has a complex relation to previous work in economics and other sciences, and to contemporary economics.
 Complexity-theoretic thinking to understand economic problems has been present since their inception as academic disciplines.
 Research has shown that no two separate micro-events are completely isolated, and there is a relationship that forms a macroeconomic structure.
 However, the relationship is not always in one direction; there is a reciprocal influence when feedback is in operation.

 Complexity economics has been applied to many fields.

 Intellectual predecessors

-Complexity economics draws inspiration from behavioral economics, Marxian economics, institutional economics/evolutionary economics, Austrian economics and the work of Adam Smith.
+Complexity economics draws inspiration from behavioral economics, Austrian economics, Marxian economics, and institutional economics/evolutionary economics.
 It also draws inspiration from other fields, such as statistical mechanics in physics, and evolutionary biology.
 Some of the 20th century intellectual background of complexity theory in economics is examined in Alan Marshall (2002) The Unity of Nature, Imperial College Press: London.
 See Douma & Schreuder (2017) for a non-technical introduction to Complexity Economics and a comparison with other economic theories (as applied to markets and organizations).